 Five to nine years of work experience seem to result in median wages of around $64K per year.
 Those with one to four years of experience at the company can expect to make $56K annually on average.
 The largest slice of the Magna Automotive workforce (35 percent) has been working for 10-19 years and earns, on average, $78K per year.

 Senior Mechanical Designers are the best paid with the average salary hovering at approximately $89K annually; Production Supervisors, Process Engineers, and Manufacturing Engineers also rank near the top of the list, pulling in $79K, about $66K, and $66K, respectively.
 Buyers at Magna Automotive do not see much in the way of financial compensation and represent one of the lower-paid positions (about $58K on average) at the company.

 Certified Six Sigma Green Belts have significantly higher pay than non-accredited workers at $86K per year.
 On average, salaries rise to $78K annually for accredited Lean Six Sigma Certifications.
 Regarding salaries and education, Magna Automotive pays those with a Master of Engineering (MEng / ME) the most — around $86K.

 Employees who count Product Development among their skills enjoy higher pay; the median for this group is approximately $91K per year.
 Microsoft Office is considered a run-of-the-mill skill; one in four of Magna Automotive's people use it regularly.
 Some other standard skills here are Engineering Design, Microsoft Excel, and Project Management.

 Benefits and Perks

-Magna Automotive sponsors a 401(k) program, and a large number of respondents use this option to save for their retirement.
-Health insurance is part of the package for nearly all employees, and for a large number of workers, dental coverage is too.
-A few more workplace perks are a company cell phone, a casual working environment, tuition reimbursement, life insurance, and gym membership.
+For employees looking to save up for their golden years, Magna Automotive provides an optional 401(k) plan, and a large number of employees participate.
+The vast majority of survey participants can count on health insurance, and a large number of workers have dental coverage as a benefit.
+A few more workplace perks are a company cell phone, a casual working environment, tuition reimbursement, life insurance, and 401(a).